This section describes how to compile the generated code for C# and VB.NET, which references to add and how to use it in your own projects.

 The DQE dlls don't depend on any ADO.NET provider assembly as they all use the .NET DbProviderFactory system and don't need the using project to reference an ADO.NET provider.

-If you're confused about .NET Standard, .NET full and .NET Core, please read this article by Microsoft explaining the relationships.
-In short, use the .NET Full build for .NET Full, and use the .NET Standard build for .NET Core.
-See for more information about the .NET Standard build of the LLBLGen Pro Runtime framework .NET Full vs. .NET Standard.
+If you're confused about .NET Standard, .NET Framework and .NET Core, please read this article by Microsoft explaining the relationships.
+In short, use the .NET Framework build for .NET Framework, and use the .NET Standard build for .NET Core.
+See for more information about the .NET Standard build of the LLBLGen Pro Runtime framework .NET Framework vs. .NET Standard.

 For Adapter, the generated Database specific project requires a reference to the Google Cloud Spanner Data nuget package.
 This is essential as the generated code uses a type from that package to implement query batching.
 SelfServicing doesn't support query batching so it doesn't require the reference to the ADO.NET provider package.